lucasikruger/IrisPupilNet/docs/CONFIG.md

 - **`log_every`**: Set to a positive number (e.g., 50) to see batch-level progress during training.
 Useful for debugging or monitoring long training runs.
 Set to 0 to only see epoch-level summaries.
 - **`save_best_metrics`**: When enabled, saves a separate YAML file with all metrics from the best epoch.
 Useful for quick reference and experiment comparison.
 - **`tensorboard`**: Enables TensorBoard integration.
 You can then view training curves in real-time with `tensorboard --logdir runs/`
+- **Plots are now generated every validation epoch** and saved to the `plots/` subfolder automatically

 ### Visualization